dpweix/gruMEWMA/README.md

 cannot be found by the package.

-Once the path is determined, use `source_python` from the `reticulate` package to load in all required python functions for the `mlmewma` package.
+Once the path is determined, use `source_python` from the `reticulate` package to load in all required `Python` functions for the `mlmewma` package.
 Note that `TensorFlow` must be installed on the `Python` instance toward which `reticulate` points.